-A Guide to the Best Attractions and Activities in Homer, Alaska
+Your Complete Guide to the Top Attractions & Activities in Homer

 Smithsonian Magazine rated Homer, Alaska, one of the top small towns in the nation.
 Plan three to five days to fully experience this acclaimed small town.
 Homer’s people are warm, friendly, and extend Old Alaskan hospitality to visitors.
 There are plenty of things to do in Homer, Alaska, too, as there is always an event or class happening in town.